 GenEst (Dalthorp et al. 2018) is a software package designed to addresses the general problem of estimating numbers of fatalities over an extended period of time using systematic counts of carcasses and adjustments of the carcass counts to account for imperfect detection.
 Imperfect detection may be due to any of several possible detection biases, for example: (1) search teams fail to find carcasses that are present in the searched area at the time of the search, (2) scavengers remove carcasses before searches are conducted, (3) carcasses fall outside the searched area, or (4) fatalities occur outside the monitored period.
 The detection rate (g) is estimated primarily from results of field trials in which carcasses are placed at known locations within the searched areas at the site and monitored for persistence times and for evaluating the efficiency of search teams in detecting carcasses that are not scavenged.
 Combining the number of carcasses (X) found in the systematic carcass searches with information about the detection rate, GenEst estimates the total mortality (M) and quantifies the uncertainty associated with the estimation.

 GenEst (Generalized Estimator) is a software package designed for use by anyone analyzing data associated with estimating bird or bat fatalities at renewable-energy facilities, such as wind and solar farms, but has applicability in other situations, as well.
-GenEst is written in R (R Core Team 2017) and available as a fully documented R package (<package submission information>) including a command-line interface and as a user-friendly Graphic User Interface (GUI) coded using shiny (Chang et al. 2017).
+GenEst is written in R (R Core Team 2017) and available as a fully documented R package (<package submission information>) including a command-line interface and as a user-friendly Graphic User Interface (GUI) coded using the R web-development package, shiny (Chang et al. 2017).
 This User Guide focuses on the GUI version of GenEst.
 Vignettes within the R package detail the command-line interface.

 In tracking fatalities, carcasses are usually collected during distinct searches, and searching is repeated through time.
 Because some carcasses are removed (via, e.g., scavengers) before searches and some carcasses are not seen by searchers even when they are present, not all carcasses that fall within a search area are found.
 Investigators therefore typically conduct trial experiments with placed carcasses to estimate the impact of efficiency and persistence.